nationalarchives/dig/README.md

 This application uses:

 * Composer for PHP dependency management
+* The Slim PHP micro-framework for routing and templating (via the slim/twig component)
 * Bower for managing jQuery and Bootstrap as dependencies
 * PHPUnit for Unit Testing PHP
-* Twig for PHP Templating
 * Grunt for task automation

 ### Configuring development environment